LibraryCarpentry/lc-python-intro/episodes/03-lists.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Create collections of values to work with in Python using lists.
+- Create collections to work with in Python using lists.
 - Write Python code to index, slice, and modify lists through assignment and method calls.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- How can I store multiple values in Python?
+- How can I store multiple items in a Python variable?

 ::::::::::::::::::::::::::::::::::::::::::::::::::